ProgrammingBlockchain/ProgrammingBlockchain/key_generation/key_generation.md

 Let’s keep in mind the problems that we want to resolve:

-*   Prevent outdated backups
+*   Prevent outdated backups.
-*   Delegating key / address generation to an untrusted peer
+*   Delegating key / address generation to an untrusted peer.

 A “Deterministic” wallet would fix our backup problem.
 With such a wallet, you would have to save only the seed.
 From this seed, you can generate the same series of private keys over and over.

 This is what the “Deterministic” stands for.
 As you can see, from the master key, I can generate new keys:

 ```cs
 ExtKey masterKey = new ExtKey();